Free 35 Survival Hacks you'll love!

 • Almond wood

-Below the image you can see birchwood that I found in the forest.
-The chance of finding free birch or pine wood is quite high in our local forests.
+Below in the picture, you can see birch wood that I found in the forest.
+The chance of finding free birch wood or pine wood is quite high in our local forests.

-But be careful: never fell a tree or harm living trees.
-Nature lovers do not do this, and it is punishable by law.
+But beware: Never cut down a tree or injure living trees.
+Nature lovers don't do that and it is illegal.

-Youthful and fresh wood is better suited for carving.
-Therefore, make sure not to use 100-year-old wood that has also been dried for 20 years for the beginning.
+Young and fresh wood is better suited for carving.
+Therefore, make sure not to use 100-year-old wood that has been dried for 20 years for your first attempts.

 If you can't find suitable wood, you can also order it.

-It's even better if you know a forester or someone from a sawmill.
+Even better is if you know a forester or someone from a sawmill.

-Then you will surely quickly come across good wood and already know in advance which trees will be felled.
+Then you will surely quickly get good wood and already know in advance which trees will be felled.

 You still need the following materials:

-This is ideal for working on the piece of wood at the beginning with an axe.
+This is ideal for working on the piece of wood with the axe at the beginning.

 You need a surface where the axe can strike without damaging the blade.